Spotify vs Apple Music vs Tidal vs the rest: Which music streaming service deserves your cash?

 Deezer: Unlimited mobile and desktop downloads

-All six services allow you to download tracks to their mobile apps for offline listening, though the Xbox Music app only permits playlists to be downloaded, not full albums.
+All six services allow you to download tracks to their mobile apps for offline listening, so that's a good start.

 On the desktop service front, only Deezer also permits you to download tracks for offline listening with the same freedom, though you can only do so through a Google Chrome browser extension.

 Spotify's premium service allows you to directly download albums and playlists locally on the mobile app, but strangely only playlists in the desktop app — odd considering it's the only service with a native desktop app.
-Meanwhile Google Play, Xbox Music, and Sony Music Rdio don't support any desktop downloads on the subscription side.
+Meanwhile Google Play and Tidal don't support any desktop downloads on the subscription side.

 All in all, though, it's Deezer that's the best for those who are frequently on their computers yet out of Wi-Fi range, and who don't want to rely on a flaky mobile network signal.

 Apple Music: 30 million tracks